julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 To begin the analysis, we load all the required R packages in https://github.com/julielaursen/r-fitbit-data.
 These package are used for data cleaning, manipulation, visualization, and time/date processing.

 ### Packages used in this project:
-- `tidyverse`: a colletion of R packages for data science, including:
+- `tidyverse`: a collection of R packages for data science, including:
   - `dplyr`: For data wrangling and transformation
   - `ggplot2`: For visualizing trends and patterns
   - `readr`: For reading data files